qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

     - Upper left key always goes back to default layer, then is Escape.

-    - The remaining two layers are through the F-function layer on toggle keys top row.
+    - The remaining layers are through the F-function layer on toggle keys top row.
 Those are seldom used layers (rare keys and reverse hand numbers / navigation).